Infographic of NBN Speed Tiers: Features, Pros & Cons

 Factors Affecting NBN Speeds

-While these theoretical speeds are certainly appealing, your actual experiences can vary due to several factors.
-The type of NBN connection in your area (like FTTP, HFC, FTTN) can influence your speeds.
-Network congestion, especially during peak hours, is another factor to watch out for.
-Also, the amount of CVC purchased by your provider can impact speeds during busy times, so make sure you’re clued up on typical evening speeds – it’s always good to know what to expect during those prime Netflix hours.
+Also, the amount of CVC purchased by your provider can impact speeds during busy times, so make sure you’re clued up on typical evening speeds.
+It’s always good to know what to expect during those prime Netflix hours.

-Choosing the Right NBN Speed Tier
+Choosing the Right Type of Internet Speed

-Selecting the perfect NBN speed plan boils down to understanding your needs.
-Consider the number of people in your home, the types of activities you use the internet for, and of course, your budget.
-Here’s a quick guide:
+Selecting the perfect NBN plan boils down to understanding your needs and choosing the type of internet speed that works for your household’s usage.
+Consider the number of people in your home, the types of activities you use the internet for, and, of course, your budget.

-• NBN 25: Ideal for a small home, casual browsing, light streaming — best for tight budgets.
+• NBN 25: Ideal for a small home, casual browsing, light streaming, best for tight budgets.

 • NBN 100: Great for larger households or heavy usage, provides awesome speeds for all use cases.